What You Should Know About Mobile Home Insurance

 How Much Does Mobile Home Insurance Cost?

-Depending on where you live, cost of mobile home replacement, the kind of coverages you choose, insurance limits, your deductible, and how old your mobile home is, mobile home insurance costs anywhere from $250 to $1,300 per year.
+Mobile home insurance costs anywhere from $250 to $1,300 per year, depending on where you live, cost of mobile home, the kind of coverages you choose, insurance limits, your deductible, and how old your mobile home is.

-Another approach shows annual mobile home insurance premiums based on a variety of coverage limits for a mobile home in Texas, as shown below.
+The chart below shows annual mobile home insurance premiums based on a variety of coverage limits for a mobile home in Texas.